-An ongoing series of cocktail parties and intimate dinners in architecturally, historically relevant and / or otherwise inspiringly weird locations.
+An ongoing series of cocktail parties and intimate dinners in architecturally, historically relevant and / or otherwise inspiring and unique locations.

 These photos from recent Secret Spaces events are a fine introduction: a summer cocktail party at the Marine Building penthouse, a sweet spring W2 suite dinner, an autumn dinner at Arthur Erickson’s Baldwin House on Deer Lake Park, a wine tasting at Koo’s Garage and a sizzling summer dinner atop The Keefer Suites penthouse.

-For more info and to RSVP, contact Belinda Bruce at email@example.com
+For more info about the Secret Spaces series, contact Belinda Bruce at email@example.com

 Bayridge House + Studio